clemecc/nameless_labyrinth/documents/labyrinth functional breakdown.md

     def slide_tile(self, insertpos: tuple[int, int], tile: Tile) -> Tile:
         """
-        Initializes the grid, then places base tiles according to their fixed positions, then randomly fills the rest of the grid with the moving tiles.
+        Updates the grid according to the line or column pushed by the player.
+        inputs: tuple(position of new tile) and new tile
+        returns: tile pushed out
         """
         pass